Pink (singer): Personal life

 In 2019, Pink revealed to Carson Daly that she struggles with anxiety and depression.
 The singer had a miscarriage when she was 17.
+She revealed that her song "Long Way to Happy" was written about surviving sexual abuse by a police officer when she was a teen.

 On April 4, 2020, amid the COVID-19 pandemic, Pink announced that she and her three-year-old son showed symptoms for COVID-19 and she subsequently tested positive, but fully recovered.
-She also announced donations of $500,000 each to the Temple University Hospital Fund in Philadelphia, where her mother worked for nearly two decades, and the City of Los Angeles Mayor's Emergency COVID-19 Crisis Fund.
 She has had asthma her whole life, and the initial days of fighting the virus exacerbated her condition.

 Achievements

-Pink has won over 100 awards, including three Grammy Awards, two Brit Awards (including Outstanding Contribution to Music), a Daytime Emmy Award and seven MTV Video Music Awards (including the Michael Jackson Video Vanguard Award).
+Pink has three Grammy Awards, two Brit Awards (including Outstanding Contribution to Music), a Daytime Emmy Award and seven MTV Video Music Awards (including the Michael Jackson Video Vanguard Award).
 Billboard named her Woman of the Year in 2013.
 Pink received the BMI President's Award for "her outstanding achievement in songwriting and global impact on pop culture and the entertainment industry."
 In 2019, the singer received a star on the Hollywood Walk of Fame.
 She was also named as Pollstars 2019 Artist of the Year.
 Following the success of The Beautiful Trauma Tour, Pink accepted the Legend of Live Award at the Billboard Live Music Summit.
 Three years later, Pink received the Icon Award at the Billboard Music Awards.

 In 2023, iHeartRadio Music Awards awarded the singer with the Icon Award to recognize her "impact on pop culture, longevity and continued relevance as a touring and radio force with a loyal fan base worldwide."
 She was additionally honored by the Songwriters of North America for her achievement in the industry and her activism efforts.
+Pink has also been nominated for the Songwriters Hall of Fame and Rock and Roll Hall of Fame.
+In 2026, the singer received the NMPA Songwriter Icon Award.

 According to Nielsen SoundScan, Pink's record sales stand at 16 million copies in the United States.
 Pink has sold over 60 million albums and 75 million singles worldwide, making her one of the world's best-selling music artists.
 Billboard included the singer in its list of Greatest of All Time Pop Songs Artists (2018) at number two and named her one of the 100 most successful artists of the 2010s by including her in its Top Artists of the 2010s Chart (2019).
-She was also ranked at number 7 on the magazine's 2025 "Top 100 Women Artists of the 21st Century" list.
+She was also ranked at number 7 on the magazine's 2025 "Top 100 Women Artists of the 21st Century" list and chosen as an honorable mention for their "The 25 Greatest Pop Stars of the 21st Century" list.
 Billboard additionally included her second album Missundaztood among the Greatest of All Time Billboard 200 Albums (2015) list at number 157.
 Phonographic Performance Limited (PPL) announced in 2021, that Pink was the most-played female artist of the 21st century in the United Kingdom.
+In 2025, Pollstar ranked her at number 11 on their "Most Popular Touring Artists Of The Millennium" list and number 2 on their "The Millennium's Most Popular Women In Touring" list.